Current Staff

 Jida Jaffan

-Jida is a Clinical Research Project Assistant at The Hospital for Sick Children (SickKids) in Dr. Knight’s Research Lab.
+Jida is a PhD Candidate at The Hospital for Sick Children (SickKids) in Dr. Knight’s Research Lab.
 She is currently pursuing her PhD in Developmental Psycholinguistics and holds a master’s degree in Linguistics from the University of Toronto.

 Jida enjoys all forms of interdisciplinary research in Cognitive Science.
 In Dr. Knights lab she assists with data analysis and writing up findings across different projects.
 She hopes to integrate more linguistic analysis into the mental health field, especially with children.